-Imagine that this year, you start a building a new house or ministry centre.
+Imagine that this year, you start building a new house or ministry center.
 You have a word from God.
 You have miraculous financial provision.

-The Holy Spirit is moving and you have favour with local government for permits.
+The Holy Spirit is moving and you have favor with local government for permits.
 People gather to the project and help enthusiastically.

 You complete the foundations and have a party.

 - Your neighbors file complaints to the government and go to the media

 - Your building permits are revoked

 - Everybody involved in the project loses heart and becomes busy with their personal lives

 17 years later….
 It’s now 2031 and the foundations are covered in dirt and moss.
 What would you feel like after this length of time?

 A Delay in the Fulfilment of God’s Promise

 At the close of Ezra’s 4th chapter, 17 years have passed since Judah began rebuilding the temple and had the foundations party.
 (Ezra 3:10-13)